South Sudan Crisis Appeal

 Fearing for their lives, millions of people in South Sudan desperately need emergency assistance like water, food and sanitation.
 We are there but need your support.
 Please donate to our South Sudan appeal now.Please donate

-Fierce fighting in South Sudan has forced more than a million people from their homes.
-With 3.7 million people currently facing crisis levels of hunger and in desperate need of food, water and sanitation, we must act now and we need your help to save lives.
+At least 10,000 people have lost their lives as fierce fighting in South Sudan has forced more than a million people from their homes.
+With 4 million people currently facing crisis levels of hunger and in desperate need of food, water and sanitation, we must act now and we need your help to save lives.

 100% of your donation goes to our specific South Sudan response fund, providing vital and practical supports such as clean water, sanitation and food.